- Voter registration

 - Voting by mail

-Under a recent change in state law, Iowa voters may not request mailed ballots until 70 days before an election, and ballots may not be mailed out until 20 days before an election.
+Iowa voters may not request mailed ballots until 70 days before an election, and ballots may not be mailed until 20 days before an election.
 Iowa does not have permanent absentee status, so you must submit a new request form for each election.
+The deadline is 15 days before the election.

 Steps to vote by mail: